imkrishna27/CovidTracker/README.md

 Keep you updated about coronavirus cases around world.

 ## Details
-Technology Used - Flutter
+-Technology Used - Flutter.
-Language Used - Dart
+-Language Used - Dart.
 This application uses API to access data from web and then convert it to JSON to present necessary information.